NotoriousMKD/andrewandmeredith/src/hotels.md

 Did you know you can reach Boston by airplane?
 Crazy, right??
 Grab yourself a flight to [Logan International Airport](http://www.massport.com/logan-airport/) and you can avoid all the hassle of having to pahk yah cah neayah Havahd Yahd.

+Once you're off the plane, you can take the Silver Line (a bus) from the aiport into Boston for free.
+The SL1 bus picks up and drops off at every Logan Airport terminal.
+You can hop on the bus for free, and get off the bus at South Station in downtown Boston.
+To continue on to the hotels, make your way to the Inbound Red Line (a train) towards Alewife.

+If you're staying at the Boston Marriott Cambridge, you'll get off the train at the Kendall/MIT stop which is [right next to the hotel](https://goo.gl/maps/KfjHLYKBpa9uBSAo9).

+If you're staying at Le Meridien, you'll get off the train at the Central stop and [walk about 6 minutes to the hotel](https://goo.gl/maps/4Hn8cKPzn9HcYutt8).

 ### By Train or Bus

 Trains are awesome!
 And buses are totally fine!
 Whichever you fancy, you'll want to arrive at [South Station](https://www.south-station.net/) in downtown Boston.